ytree-project/ytree/doc/source/Parallelism.rst

 ---------------------------

-Often the analysis is computationally expensive enough to want to save results as they come instead of waiting all halos to be analyzed.
+Often the analysis is computationally expensive enough to want to save results as they come instead of waiting for all halos to be analyzed.
 This can be useful if results require a lot of memory or the code takes a long time to run and you would like to restart from a partially completed state.
 In the example below, analysis is performed on blocks